Questions and Answers

 Africans speak so many languages.
 Why send books in English?

 Africa was colonized primarily by English and French-speaking countries.
 Today, most secondary education in Africa requires fluency in English or French.
 Our libraries support children to read and write in English because that language is critical to their education.

 What age children are your libraries targeting?

 We get requests for books for pre-school, elementary school, secondary school and community libraries.
 Our books are read by all ages, especially children.

 Why do you only send children’s books?

 With poor access to reading materials and learning to read in a second language, literacy tops out, even for teachers, at about the 8th grade US level in the rural areas where we work.

 How do you know the books are being well used?

 It is a challenge to track the progress of libraries being set up in remote areas, often without electricity or telephones.
 We are implementing a tracking system that uses cell phone texting technology to monitor progress and target libraries that need additional training or support.

 I know a place in Africa that needs your help.
 Can you help them start a library?

 We often get requests from Africa and the US to help with single library projects, but we are not able to help.
-The model we have created for our all-volunteer organization is highly efficient and economical, but does not lend itself to single library projects.
+The model we have created is highly efficient and economical, but does not lend itself to single library projects.
 We partner with large organizations in Africa that have enough infrastructure to support the development of 30-60 library projects per year, year after year.
 That's because we ship 30-60 libraries at a time in containers.
 If you represent an organization in Africa, that is actively working to support the development of many libraries annually, please do contact us to explore the possibility of partnership.

 I would like to volunteer to work in Africa with your libraries.
 Is this possible?